 The market’s roots stretch back to Vienna in 1296, though it was not directly connected to Christmas.
 It all started when Duke Albrecht I authorised 14-day fairs in December.

-Germany is where the idea of Christmas markets was first sparked before it was mirrored in German-speaking parts of Italy, Switzerland, and France.
-Striezelmarkt Christmas Market in Dresden, Germany, is the oldest in the world, as it was held in 1434.
+The idea of Christmas markets was first sparked in Germany before it was mirrored in German-speaking parts of Italy, Switzerland, and France.
+Striezelmarkt Christmas Market in Dresden, Germany, is the oldest in the world, having been held in 1434.

 These early markets first sold meat and later provided everyday purchases.
 Nowadays, they offer seasonal treats, decorations, and crafts, with singing and dancing in the background.

-In the UK, Lincoln Christmas Market was the first.
-It opened its doors in 1982.
-In Ireland, the Belfast Christmas Market started back in 2004, and since then, it has been considered one of the most preferred attractions in the city.
+In the UK, Lincoln Christmas Market was the first, opening its doors in 1982.
+In Ireland, the Belfast Christmas Market started in 2004, and since then, it has been considered one of the most preferred attractions in the city.

 About Belfast Christmas Market